 The bandwagon effect asserts the conduct or beliefs spread among the people.

 A most common example is when we buy some products.
-Rather than we independently selecting a product we usually go with the belief of others.
+Rather than independently selecting a product we usually go with the belief of others.

 Exactly the same behavior is displayed in the testing world as well.
-In our peer group, if some people feel that one particular module is defect free, we unknowingly tend to believe the same and the focus we give to that module during validation goes down considerably.
+In our peer group, if some people feel that one particular module is defect-free, we unknowingly tend to believe the same and the focus we give to that module during validation goes down considerably.

 #5) In-Attentional Blindness

-Imagine a situation, where, you ask a group of people to count the number of persons coming in with a particular dress color, you could observe that people will be so engrossed in counting that and they miss seeing any other important or significant thing around them.
+Imagine a situation, where, you ask a group of people to count the number of persons coming in with a particular dress color, you could observe that people will be so engrossed in counting that they miss seeing any other important or significant thing around them.

 #6) Negativity Bias

 Where does this come into the testing world?
-It is very difficult to convince the testers to provide sign off for a build to production since their focus would only be on the defects they have uncovered.
+It is very difficult to convince the testers to provide sign-off for a build to production since their focus would only be on the defects they have uncovered.

 There is no time when they can certify that there are absolutely no defects in the products.
-This is one of the main reason for which the decision to Go-Live for a product depends on the Product or the business manager though recommendations would be cited by the test managers.
+This is one of the main reasons for which the decision to Go-Live for a product depends on the Product or the business manager though recommendations would be cited by the test managers.

 Do you remember being influenced by Cognitive Bias?
 Have you noticed Cognitive bias in your peer group?
 Feel free to express your thoughts in the comments section below!!